Victoria Horn: Personal life

 Victoria Horn began studying the piano at age three and later learned the guitar.
 At an early age she showed promise in the areas of both fashion design and music (winning a young designer award at age 16.)
-She is also an accomplished show jumper with a long familial tradition in the sport.
+She was also an accomplished show jumper with a long familial tradition in the sport.
 She is often referred to by her writer/feature artist name "Lady V."

+After signing her 1st publishing deal to Chrysalis music V spent 4 years honing her lyric and melody craft in Nashville she then went on to live in West Hollywood for 12yrs where she was part of The Writing Camp songwriting team.
+She recently purchased a Grade 2 listed Vicarage in Kent and has opened a public Rose Garden and editorial space.
+The house has also been chosen by Edward Bulmer paints as an editorial house.

 Musical career

-By the age of 17, Lady V had some musical experience behind her including live performances.
-During this year she became a latter-day member of 1970s pop group The New Seekers under the name Vikki James.
-Not long after this she recorded for other artists on a number of dance songs.
+By the age of 17, Lady V was an accomplished session singer.
 Her first major songwriting release, a song from 2001 called "Days Go By" performed by Dirty Vegas, peaked at No. 14 on the U.S. Billboard Hot 100 and No. 1 on the U.S. Billboard Hot Dance Play following its implementation in an advertisement for the Mitsubishi Eclipse.
 "Days Go By" continued to garner heavy radio play throughout 2002 and win a Grammy Award for Best Dance Recording as well as an ASCAP Pop Music Award for its author.

 Who Do You Love Now? was written in 2001 by Victoria Horn, performed by Dannii Minogue and produced by Riva.
 The single reached number 3 in the United Kingdom and remaining on the charts for 15 weeks.
 Minogue's longest stay on the UK Singles Chart for any of her singles.

 The song marked a turning point for Minogue.
-The single would be the first of a string of consecutive Top 20 hits in her home country, Australia, and the United Kingdom.

 In 2003, a song she cowrote for Enrique Iglesias (featuring Kelis) entitled "Not in Love" won the Billboard Latin Dance song of the year and enjoyed top ten placement in many sales charts around the world.